lilwillifo/anagram/README.md

 # Features to add to the API

 I'd like to add the ability to add anagrams with multiple words.
 Some of my favorite anagrams are those for multiple words, like `Clint Eastwood` and `Old West Action`, `dormitory` and `dirty room`, or `the morse code` and `here come dots`.
 Also, although it is not quite an anagram, I found myself curious about what shorter words could be made from a string.
 Creating another endpoint `/sub-words/:word` to return all words created from the larger word.
-This could be implemented by checking combinations of the characters against the dictionary.
+This could be implemented by iterating through and checking combinations of the characters against the dictionary.
+This would up your Scrabble game even more!